JackFrostiez/Ez-Eatz/README.md

 A semester project from my CSE 442: Senior Software Engineering Course.

-Collaborated in an agile team developing an android app in Java that helps people find and decide on nearby eateries based on user's location.
+Collaborated in an agile pace environment developing an android app in Java that helps people find and decide on nearby eateries based on user's location.

 **The learning goals of this project were:**
 * Learn to develop in an agile team pace